harness/developer-hub/docs/internal-developer-portal/plugins/available-plugins/new-relic.md

     5. Instance Count
     6. Apdex Score

-- Since the plugin shows all the data in a single view and is not related to any one particular service, a Sidenav is more appropriate and is added by default than a tab.
+- Since the plugin shows all the data in a single view and is not related to any one particular service, a sidenav is more appropriate and is added by default than a tab.

 - The following configuration is set by default in **Layout** under **Sidenav Layout** and you do not need to change anything: